Beginnings and Endings

 Who are you?

-Behind desires and fears…
+beyond desires and fears,

 Who are you

-Who teaches that the less there is between us,
+teaching that the less distance between us

 Back to the sea